-- The National Disability Insurance Scheme
+- The development of the National Disability Insurance Scheme (NDIS)

-- Townsville hosts its inaugural ARTscape event, with local members and artists creating artwork ranging from paintings to dance pieces.
+- Townsville hosts its inaugural ARTscape event, with local members and artists creating artwork ranging from paintings to dance pieces;

-- The Sunshine Coast Post Polio Network celebrated its 20th anniversary in July.
+- The Sunshine Coast Post Polio Network celebrated its 20th anniversary in July;

 - SEAT celebrates its 25th anniversary and reaches an amazing milestone – inspiring more than 1.5 million children to stay safe!